Health Benefits

 Cardiovascular Health

-Supports heart health through blood pressure reduction and improved circulation
+Studies suggest potential support for heart health through blood pressure reduction and improved circulation

-- Contains compounds that help relax blood vessels
+- Contains compounds that may help relax blood vessels

-- May support healthy cholesterol levels
+- Preliminary research suggests support for healthy cholesterol levels

 - Natural nitric oxide precursors for circulation